View Product Page

 Step 5 – Button options

-coupon content button
+Add coupon button notification

-• Button action: Decide what happens when the customer clicks on the button:
+• Button action: decide what happens when the customer clicks on the button:

-• Apply the code automatically: The code is automatically applied on the cart page.
+• Apply the code automatically: the code is automatically applied on the cart page.

 Step 6 – Style

-Moving on to the ‘Style’ tab where we can manage the colors, padding, background, etc. of the notification.
+Moving on to the ‘Style tab where we can manage the colors, padding, background, etc. of the notification.

-• Width (px): Width of the notification.
+• Width (px): width of the notification.

-• Background colors: Default color, and color on hover state.
+• Background colors: default color, and color on hover state.

-• Add background image: Decide to show and upload a custom image as a background, instead of a color.
+• Add background image: decide to show and upload a custom image as a background, instead of a color.

-• Shadow: Add a shadow color to the notification.
+• Shadow: add a shadow color to the notification.

 Again, on the right-hand side, you can see the changes you apply directly in the preview.